Understanding IB Diploma Grading

 Group 5 (Mathematics)

-*Includes all math subjects: Math AA SL, Math AI SL, Math AA HL and Math AI HL
+*Includes all math subjects: Math AA SL, Math AI SL, Math AA HL and Math AI HL.
+Learn about the new IB Math curriculum.

 A student who receives a Grade 7 demonstrates: